-** OGS is prohibited from issuing an immigration document to any student that has been conditionally admitted to the University.
+*OGS is prohibited from issuing an immigration document to any student who has been conditionally admitted to the University.
 A document may be issued only once the student has cleared all admission conditions.

 English Language Proficiency for Students Requesting J-1 Status